georgeedgar00/Tableau-Project/README.md

 ## Challenges

-- The initial challenge was organizing and preparing the questions.
+- Creating questions to answer.
+-

 ## Future Goals

 - Creating more graphics related to data.
-- Preparing a story to narrate the data relevance and findings.
+- Create a story.
+- Create tools to change from state to state